NumbersTada/sPYmdash/README.md

 # sPYmdash
 SPAMDASH by Sevenworks, rewritten in Python.
+(Now with a GUI!)

-# How to use
+# How to use console version
 Download the prebuilt release or download the .py script.
 After that, create a new file named config.dat.
 Enter your GD username and password, the comment you want to post, the percentage and the interval between comment posts (in miliseconds) in the following format: username;password;comment;percentage;interval